Siphokazi Mani-Lusithi

-Siphokazi Mani-Lusithi (born 19 July 1986) is a South African politician, currently a member of the Eastern Cape Provincial Legislature for the African National Congress, and the current Member of the Executive Council (MEC) responsible for Human Settlements in the Eastern Cape provincial government.
-Mani-Lusithi previously served as the MEC for Social Development.
+Siphokazi Mani-Lusithi (born 19 July 1986) is a South African politician, currently a member of the Eastern Cape Provincial Legislature for the African National Congress, and the current Member of the Executive Council (MEC) responsible for Public Works and Human Settlements in the Eastern Cape provincial government.
+Mani-Lusithi previously served as the MEC for the Social Development and Human Settlements portfolios.

 Early life and education

 Mani-Lusithi was born on 19 July 1986 in Steynsburg in the former Cape Province.
 She matriculated from Lawson Brown High School in Port Elizabeth in 2003.
 She studied at the University of Port Elizabeth and the University of Fort Hare.
 She is currently studying for a Bachelor of Administration degree from the University of South Africa.

 Political career

 Mani-Lusithi was involved in the African National Congress Youth League, the Young Communist League of South Africa, and student politics.
-She served as the provincial treasurer of the ANC youth league in the Eastern Cape and the provincial chairperson of the South African Student Congress.
+She served as the provincial treasurer of the ANC youth league in the Eastern Cape and as the provincial chairperson of the South African Student Congress.
 She was also a member of the National Executive Committee (NEC) of the Young Communist League of South Africa.

 Mani-Lusithi worked as a provincial manager on conferencing and electoral matters in the ANC provincial office.
 She was also a coordinator of an ANC PEC sub-committee.
 Prior to her election to the provincial legislature, Mani-Lusithi was an HR practitioner at the ANC Caucus Office at the provincial legislature.

+In July 2023, Mani-Lusithi was elected provincial secretary of the African National Congress Women's League.